MaxEdwards20/MineSweeper/doc/Plan.md

 * onSingleTap and onLongPress testing in logger
     * longPress works
     * onSingleTapUp is not functioning; no pickup from the screen
+    * Rebuilt the program and both working properly now